gwillgues/vulnerable_aspx_app/README.md

 Then, place **web.config** and **vuln.aspx** in **C:\inetpub\wwwroot**, then run the command **iisreset** from an administrative Powershell session.

 At this point, you should then be able to browse to http://Local_Server_IP_here/vuln.aspx and see the basic web application in use to verify IIS/ASP.NET is set up properly.

+**Do not expose this server to the internet or untrusted networks**

 # Testing the Exploit Locally